What Is Diabetes?

 - The FPG is used more frequently.
 When your doctor prescribes blood work and tells you not to eat the night before, he or she is probably checking for diabetes or pre-diabetes by using the FPG test.

-- An FPG test that reports blood glucose levels between 100 mg/dL and 125 mg/dL indicates pre-diabetes or impaired fasting glucose.
+- An FPG test that reports blood glucose levels between 100 mg/dL and 125 mg/dL indicates prediabetes.
 Diabetes is present when the result is 126 mg/dL or greater.
 A repeat test will confirm the results.

 - Type 2 diabetes is becoming more prevalent in children, due to poor eating habits and lack of exercise.